Service Descriptions

 *Life Skills Development Level 4 (Prevocational Services)

-Service provides learning and work experiences, including volunteer work, where the individual can develop general, non-job-task-specific strengths and skills that contribute to employability in paid employment in integrated community settings.
+Life Skills Development Level 4 provides learning and work experience, including volunteer work, where the individual can develop general, non-job-task-specific strengths and skills that contribute to employability in paid employment in integrated community settings.
 Services must be provided in community-integrated settings or designated locations.

 Occupational Therapy